8 tips to ace your scholarship application

 2. Think outside the box

 If you’re a high academic achiever, good news: there are plenty of scholarships available, often with options specifically suited to your area of study.
-For example, you may be eligible for up to $15,000 if you’re studying early childhood education or business, education, social science, IT or Indigenous studies students.
-Or even, up to $2,500 if you’re studying a vocational and education and training course in IT.

 If your strengths lie elsewhere or your circumstances are a bit different, good news: there are also plenty of scholarships available to you.
 What are you doing achieving outside of your studies that may merit recognition?
 Perhaps you’re a woman seeking a career in the construction industry or training to work in male-dominated trade.
 Or maybe you’re a refugee or humanitarian visa holder who’s studying to improve your employment outcomes.